vabekjan/universal_input/README.md

 | `radius_for_diagnostics` | `0.1e0` | `R` | `[mm]` | `# Radius for ... ` |

 ### 2: special
 Using keywords defined by $.
-Currently only `$array` available.
+- `$array`.
 It works as the usual variable except there is multiple values provided until the end of line or comment started with `#`.
 Example:

 `$array myrarrray R SI	3.14 2.71 1.0 # this is the only allowed commenting way`

+- `$matrix`.
+THere is a driving line specifiyng the propaeties of the matrix.
+There are dimensions of the matrix (number of rows x number of columns) and this line is followed by the matrix.
+Example:

+>$matrix	mymatrixreal	R	SI	3	4 \
+1	2	3	4\
+5	6	7	8\
+9	10	11	12